russell-n/oldape/documentation/source/developer/api/index.rst

 Auto-Generated API
 ==================

-The Sections correspond to sub-modules within the timetorecovertest package.
+The sections of the *API* correspond to sub-modules within the timetorecovertest package.

 .. currentmodule:: tottest